openfabr/cdf/samples/projects/awscdk-typescript/README.md

 # AWS CDK Sample Project

-It demonstrates how to use FIDL with AWS CDK.
+It demonstrates how to use OpenFABR CDF with AWS CDK.

 ## Quick start